GITMCode/GITM/srcDoc/install.md

 As GITM can run on as many (or few) CPU cores as you wish, it is possible to run GITM on a laptop or workstation.
 This is recommended for development, as the turnaround for test runs will be much faster.
+Most developers of GITM have 8-core machines and can run the default test problem of 4 processors with no problems.
+Most modern computers are capable of this now.

 ### Linux Install Dependencies